DeepDiver: Adaptive Search Intensity Scaling via Open-Web Reinforcement Learning: Further Analysis

 \subsection{Statistics of Information-Seeking Behaviors}

-To further analyze the differences between our WebPuzzle dataset and wiki-based datasets, as well as to conduct an in-depth investigation into the information seeking behavior of LLMs, we computed the proportions of different information-seeking behaviors (defined in Section \ref{sec:behaviour}) across various models on multiple datasets.
+To further analyze the differences between our WebPuzzle dataset and wiki-based datasets, as well as to conduct an in-depth investigation into the behavior of our DeepDiver model, we computed the proportions of different information-seeking behaviors (defined in section \ref{sec:behaviour}) across various models on multiple datasets.
 The detailed results are presented in Table \ref{table:behaviors statistics}.

-\paragraph{Setup} Following the setting of ~\citet{gandhi2025cognitivebehaviorsenableselfimproving}, we developed an automatic pipeline based on GPT-4o~\citep{openai_gpt4o} to identify and count the occurrences of different behaviors in the reasoning chains of model outputs.
+\paragraph{Setup} We developed an automatic pipeline based on GPT-4o~\citep{openai_gpt4o} to identify and count the occurrences of different behaviors in the reasoning chains of model outputs.
 We primarily focused on three behaviors: Reflection \& Correction, Conflict Resolution, and Verification \& Denoising, while omitting the statistics for Evidence Gathering \& Supplements due to its overly fundamental nature.
 Detailed prompt specifications can be found in Figure \ref{figure:behavior_statistics_prompt}.
-The baseline models, evaluation benchmarks, and analysis setup align with those in Section \ref{section:comparisons with wiki-based methods}.
+The baseline models, evaluation benchmarks, and analysis setup align with those in Experiment \ref{section:comparisons with wiki-based methods}.

-\paragraph{Results} \textit{Our proposed WebPuzzle benchmark is more challenging than existing wiki-based datasets, requiring more sophisticated information-seeking behaviors.
-Furthermore, DeepDiver trained with a real-world web environment and problems exhibits more diverse and complex information-seeking behavior compared to other methods.} As shown in Table~\ref{table:behaviors statistics}, when evaluated on WebPuzzle, all baseline models demonstrate more complex reasoning patterns than on wiki-based datasets.
-This highlights WebPuzzle's ability to present more intricate and demanding tasks than prior benchmarks.
-Moreover, from the perspective of model behavior, DeepDiver consistently generates significantly richer information-seeking trajectories than other baselines.
-These results underscore the benefits of training in real-world web environments, both in terms of the complexity of the tasks and the realism of interaction with real-world search engines, outperforming models trained on wiki-based corpora.
+\paragraph{Results} \textit{The WebPuzzle proves to be more challenging compared to wiki-based datasets, requiring more complex information-seeking behaviors.
+Additionally, DeepDiver's reasoning chains exhibit richer and more diverse patterns.} As shown in tabel~\ref{table:behaviors statistics}, The behavioral statistics of WebPuzzle-en surpass those of wiki-based datasets across nearly all models, particularly in Reflection \& Correction and Conflict Resolution behaviors.
+Notably, for the HotpotQA dataset - the primary training data for both baseline models - we observe a substantial reduction in the proportion of complex behaviors required compared to WebPuzzle when evaluating the same model, further highlighting the importance of more open-web training data.
+Additionally, DeepDiver, trained on WebPuzzle with real search engine integration, demonstrates richer and more sophisticated information-seeking behaviors compared to various baseline models.